mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 -  performing all I/O needed at every state:

-   -  speaking to mongocryptd to mark commands.
+   -  speaking to mongocryptd to mark commands (unless csfle is used).

    -  fetching encrypted data keys from key vault collection (mongod).